JD2112/DataScanR/assests/bugs.md

 **FIXED** 2. remove automatic fill for selected columns...<br>
 **FIXED** 3. non-parametric wilocoxon signed rank test needs to run based on group column for multiple variables or between 2 variables
-**FIXED** 4. parametric paired t-test needs to run based on group column for multiple variables or between 2 variables
-5. Add more comprehensive feedback if something was not calculated
+**FIXED** 4. parametric paired t-test needs to run based on group column for multiple variables or between 2 variables **FIXED** 5. parametric two-sample ttest needs to run between 2 columns **FIXED** 5.
+Add more comprehensive feedback if something was not calculated

 ## Round numbers in the displayed tables
 **fixed**